agmsb/k8s-dev-to-prod/README.md

 # k8s-devs-and-ops
-Repository for dev to prod workshop with GKE.
+Repository for `k8s for developers and operators` workshop in GKE.

 Below are some of the various `gcloud` commands that are required throughout the workshop.